VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      The maximum number of tag value suffixes returned from /metrics/find (default 100000) -search.maxUniqueTimeseries int
      The maximum number of unique time series, which can be selected during /api/v1/query and /api/v1/query_range queries.
 This option allows limiting memory usage (default 300000)
+  -search.maxWorkersPerQuery int
+     The maximum number of CPU cores a single query can use.
+The default value should work good for most cases.
+The flag can be set to lower values for improving performance of big number of concurrently executed queries.
+The flag can be set to bigger values for improving performance of heavy queries, which scan big number of time series (>10K) and/or big number of samples (>100M).
+There is no sense in setting this flag to values bigger than the number of CPU cores available on the system (default 4)
   -search.minStalenessInterval duration
      The minimum interval for staleness calculations.
 This flag could be useful for removing gaps on graphs generated from time series with irregular intervals between samples.
 See also '-search.maxStalenessInterval'
   -search.noStaleMarkers